aaronwht/aws-javascript-api/README.md

 `GOOGLE_API_KEY` use your Google API Developer Key `GOOGLE_CSE` use your Google Custom search engine value

 Running `node app` should run your project.

+If this helped you consider supporting me at [Patreon](https://www.patreon.com/aaronwht)